just-the-docs/just-the-docs/docs/training/std-1.md

 + Deploy a barricade.
     * Ask the renegade to kill it as quickly as possible using what you have given them so far.
-....any method is correct but make sure they they know how to:
+    * Any method is correct but make sure they they know how to:
-.....Kill it by shooting it (with anything that’ll work) .....Kill it by using the appropriate grenades .....Switch weapons to continue doing damage
+        * Kill it by shooting it (with anything that’ll work)
+        * Kill it by using the appropriate grenades
+        * Switch weapons to continue doing damage

 + Ask them to advance across the sim and deploy their warp gate in locations that provide cover for the exit.
     * Time it.
-Shoot at them to mess with their progress and destroy their gate ....ONLY if the location is a shitty one.
+Shoot at them to mess with their progress and destroy their gate
+        * ONLY if the location is a shitty one.

-    * Optionally, get them a battle buddy to give them a backup gate ....have them make the calls to tell their buddy to deploy their backup and keep advancing.
+    * Optionally, get them a battle buddy to give them a backup gate
+        * Mave them make the calls to tell their buddy to deploy their backup and keep advancing.

 + If making your own challenges, (( RECOMMENDED!!! )) tailor them to what you've noticed the Renegade struggling with, with things they seemed to dismiss, newer features for returning members, things you've struggled with in the past, or things with our normal loadout that are "need to know" that you know other groups don't have.]